The Spiritual Centre.co.uk

 To work with Alder is to remain grounded within the depth.
 Breath steadies, attention does not break, and awareness is allowed to follow the current without resistance.
 In this, trance is not entered as escape, but recognised as a deep and continuous presence within the movement of life.

-(See: Alder Tree / Secret Harmony)
+(See: Trance / Secret Harmony)

 Alder as Alchemist of Energies